timmcginley/Agile/Assignments/A3/README.md

 # A3 Analyse
 ![METHOD_03](https://github.com/timmcginley/Agile-Prototyping/assets/1415855/ed16a76b-d6c3-4697-9a1e-f1fdd5cb361d)

+We have expanded out this assingnment to give you the maximum time possible to play in it as we see that this is the 'funnest' part.

 7. **PASTCASTING** / AGILE PROTOTYPE: Focus on the modelling of the agile Prototype using biodigital prototyping methods.
 8. BIO REVERSE ENGINEERING: Reverse engineer the features (genes) and pseudo developmental stages of the agile prototype (building system or product).